State Board of Education discusses summer school guidance for NC schools

 “The bill is really designed to allow children an additional opportunity to be promoted, so the children that it is targeted to are those who are at-risk of failure,” said Allison Schafer, Director of Policy for the NC Schools Boards Association.

-Districts will reach out to parents or guardians of students who meet requirements of the program.
-It’s then up to them to decided if their student will attend.
+Districts will reach out to parents or guardians of students who meet the requirements of the program.
+It’s then up to them to decide if their student will attend.

 “The idea is that this would allow, hopefully allow many of the children to be promoted,” said Schafer.
 “But it does anticipate that it is addressed to the children who are likely to be retained in the first place.”